dineshigdd/ai110-module3show-musicrecommendersimulation-starter/README.md

 You can include a simple diagram or bullet list if helpful.

+### How does real-world recommendations works in Streaming Platforms
+Streaming Platforms broadly uses two techniques of recommendation systems
+1. Collaborative Filtering
+    - Uses other users’ behavior
+    - ex: If users similar to you love a song you haven’t heard → recommend it
+2. Content-Based Filtering
+    - Uses attributes of the content itself
+    - ex: If you like slow acoustic songs → recommend similar songs (tempo, genre, mood)

+Modern platforms combine both methods and AI models:
+- Deep learning (neural networks)
+- Natural language processing (for titles, comments, descriptions)
+- Audio analysis (tempo, pitch, energy)

+And Continuous Feedback Loop make sure that every interaction updates your profile.
+If you:
+Skip a song = negative signal
+Replay a song = strong positive signal
+Like/save a song = explicit preference

+This improves the recommendation systems with real time data.

+### How My system works
 My recommendation sytem uses four features:
 1. genre
 2. mood (defines the emotional experience )